LibrePCB/LibrePCB/libs/librepcb/rust-core/README.md

 ## Features

 * `fail-on-warnings`: Turn compiler warnings into errors (used on CI).
-* `ffi`: Compile with the foreigh functions interface as called from the LibrePCB C++ code.
+* `ffi`: Compile with the foreign functions interface as called from the LibrePCB C++ code.
 Note: `cargo test` must be run *without* this feature.

 ## Build